cgroane/simple-sql-queries-afternoon/README.md

 ### Instructions
 1. Create a table called Person that records a person's ID, Name, Age, Height ( in cm ), City, FavoriteColor.
     * ID should be an auto-incrementing id/primary key - Use type: INTEGER PRIMARY KEY AUTOINCREMENT

+    create table People (
+  id integer primary key autoincrement, name varchar(40), age integer, height integer, city varchar(40), favorite_color varchar(40)
+  )

 2. Add 5 different people into the Person database.
     * Remember to not include the ID because it should auto-increment.

 3. List all the people in the Person table by Height from tallest to shortest.

+  select * from people
+  order by height desc

 4. List all the people in the Person table by Height from shortest to tallest.

+select * from people
+order by height

 5. List all the people in the Person table by Age from oldest to youngest.

+  select * from people
+  order by age desc

 6. List all the people in the Person table older than age 20.

+select * from people
+where age > 20

 7. List all the people in the Person table that are exactly 18.

+select * from people
+ where age = 18

 8. List all the people in the Person table that are less than 20 and older than 30.

+select * from people
+where age > 30 or age < 20

 9. List all the people in the Person table that are not 27 (Use not equals).

+select * from people
+where age != 27

 10. List all the people in the Person table where their favorite color is not red.

+select * from people
+where favorite_color != 'red'

 11. List all the people in the Person table where their favorite color is not red and is not blue.

+select * from people
+where favorite_color != 'red' and favorite_color != 'blue'

 12. List all the people in the Person table where their favorite color is orange or green.

+select * from people
+where favorite_color = 'orange' or favorite_color = 'green'

 13. List all the people in the Person table where their favorite color is orange, green or blue (use IN).

+select * from people
+where favorite_color IN ('orange','green','blue')

 14. List all the people in the Person table where their favorite color is yellow or purple (use IN).

+select * from people
+where favorite_color IN ('yellow','purple')

 ### Solution